Provence crime novels: stories as gift ideas

 Legal doctor Leon Ritter is the main character in the Provence crime novels by Remy Eyssen.
 Leon Ritter's cases are crime scenes set in Provence, with which he takes us to places like Lavandou, the lavender regions or the island of Porquerolles.
 Eyssen has known the region well since childhood.
 He often came to the south of France with his parents and siblings.
 Later, he was always drawn to Provence, where he lived in Le Lavandou and in Bormes les Mimosas.

-Find more holiday reading There's this link.
+Find more holiday reading is also available at this link.

-Do you already know:
+Do you also know:

-Text: © Copyright Monika Fuchs, TravelWorldOnline
+Text: © Copyright Monika Fuchs and TravelWorldOnline

-Photos: © Copyright Monika Fuchs, TravelWorldOnline
+Photos: © Copyright Monika Fuchs and TravelWorldOnline